 Adding an Initial Security Alert to Your Credit Report

-Next, notify Experian to add a 90-day initial security alert to your credit report.
+Next, notify Experian to add an initial security alert to your credit report, which will remain on the credit report for twelve months.
 The alert notifies potential lenders that you may be a victim of fraud and encourages them to take extra steps to verify your identity before approving any applications in your name.

 Adding a contact phone number to the alert enables creditors to contact you directly if someone tries to apply for credit in your name.